Juan-Jones/earnonlinemoney/content/blog/monetize-a-blog.md

 ## Building your Blog

-When it comes to [building your blog]({{< relref "how-to-make-a-blog" >}}) site its recommended to focus on your content.
-In addition, it's essential to [create compelling blog content strategy]({{< relref "content-strategies-for-bloggers" >}}) that serves value.
+When it comes to [building your blog]({{< relref "how-to-make-a-blog" >}}) content is king!
+Therefore, its essential to focus on marketing your content.

 Content is the lifeblood of any successful blog, serving as the primary vehicle for attracting, engaging, and retaining your audience.
 Invest time and effort in creating high-quality, informative, and entertaining content that addresses the needs, interests, and aspirations of your target audience.
 Experiment with different formats, such as blog posts, articles, videos, podcasts, infographics, and interactive quizzes, to diversify your content portfolio and cater to diverse learning styles and preferences.

-Branding your blog identify is equally as important.
-Building a strong brand identity and online presence is essential for establishing credibility, trust, and recognition in the competitive blogosphere.
-Develop a visually appealing and cohesive brand aesthetic, including logos, color schemes, typography, and imagery, that reflects your blog's personality and values.
-Leverage social media platforms, email newsletters, guest blogging opportunities, and online communities to amplify your reach, foster engagement, and cultivate meaningful relationships with your audience and industry influencers.
+ALl in all, you must create [compelling blog content strategies]({{< relref "content-strategies-for-bloggers" >}}) that serves value to your audience.

 ## How to Monetizing a Blog